Call for a free consultation: 407-514-2772

 In cases where there is no witness to the actual theft, the identity of the person that committed the theft becomes an issue.
 The prosecutor will often try to prove the case using circumstantial evidence.
-In some cases, such as those involving charges of retail theft, the persons intent to taking the item becomes an issue.You may have been stopped, searched and accused of a theft before you were able to pay for the item.
-In other case, the true ownership of an item could be at issue.
+In some cases, such as those involving charges of retail theft, the persons intent to take the item becomes an issue.You may have been stopped, searched and accused of a theft before you were able to pay for the item.
+In other cases, the true ownership of an item could be at issue.
 The property must be someone else's for it to be a theft.

 No matter what the circumstances of your case are, it is important that you have an attorney that is familiar with theft defenses and is prepared to combat the prosecutor's case.
-Don't let a simple misunderstanding turn into life changing event.
+Don't let a simple misunderstanding turn into a life changing event.
 Contact the Ford Law Office for a free consultation.

 § 812.014, Fla.
 Stat.